peteroupc/html3dutil/tutorials/camera.md

 When a commonly used graphics pipeline (outside of the 3D graphics library concerned) draws a triangle, line, or point, all it really expects is the location of that primitive's vertices in _clip space_.
-A so-called _vertex shader_ communicates those locations to the graphics pipeline using the input it's given.
+A so-called _vertex shader_ communicates those locations to the graphics pipeline using the data accessible to it.
 Although the vertex shader can use projection, view, and world matrices to help the pipeline find a vertex's clip space coordinates, it doesn't have to, and can use a different paradigm for this purpose.
 For example, the vertex shader can be passed vertex coordinates that are already in clip space and just output those coordinates